thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

   },
 ```

 The function is named after the prop or data you want to watch, and the parameters have access to the previous data and the new data.
-This function checks if the updated cart object has one item or more, it will call `this.generateToken()`.
-Copy this function and paste it inside of the methods.
+This function checks if the updated cart object has one or more items in the cart.
+If so, it will call `this.generateToken()`, which is the code below.
+Copy and paste it into Methods.

 ```js
 // App.vue